naeemsifat/Spring-Security/README.md

 # Introduction

-This project implements a Java web application using Spring Security for user authentication, registration, login, and basic CRUD operations on a provided users_info table in the USER_CONN_SERVER database schema.
+This project implements a Java project using Spring Security for user authentication, registration, login, and basic CRUD operations on a provided users_info table in the USER_CONN_SERVER database schema.

 ## Prerequisites